sorilee/sorilee.github.io/_posts/notes/2020-06-07-entailment-relations.md

 **Terminology.** In general, logicians speak of *soundness* when a syntactic entailment relation implies a semantic entailment relation, and of *completeness* for the converse.

 Propositional resolution gives rise to another entailment relation of syntactic nature for propositional logic.
-A natural question thence to ask is whether it is also sound and complete with respect to the standard semantics, and it turns out so.
+A natural question thence to ask is whether it is also sound and complete with respect to the standard semantics, which turns out so.